 Currently, I'm working at Optum (UnitedHealth Group) as an UX/UI designer for their digital team.

+I'm interested in taking a new full-time career opportunity as an UX/UI Designer.
 I'm always looking for new freelance opportunities as a UX/UI designer or a design consultant for a product or brand.

 You can contact me at: firstname.lastname@example.org